dodoextinct/dataToMarkdown/README.md

 # dataToMarkdown
-npm library for creaction of report documents by embedding data using markdown.",
+npm library for creaction of report documents by embedding data using markdown.

+### command to install

+npm install datatomarkdown